ProjectPersephone/WebL0/README.md

 It's work in progress.
 It can parse a little English NSM already.

 The research question here is this: can language processing avoid linguistic bias in morphosyntactic variation?
 My tentative answer is yes.
-NSM abstract syntax may make it possible to devise a language independent representation for representing language processing, by making NSM itself the basis for algorithmic specification, mediated by any chosen language that gets added to the database.
-The question arises, however: couldn't that specification resemble only one language, and thus be thought biased toward that language.
+NSM abstract syntax may make it possible to devise a languag- independent representation for representing language processing, by making NSM itself the basis for algorithmic specification.
+Describing languages could be mediated by any chosen language that gets added to the database.
+The question arises, however: couldn't that specification resemble only one language, and thus be thought biased toward that language?
 This question inspired a thought experiment.

-The Legend of L0
+*The Legend of L0*

 Once upon a time, during a period of climate change, a tribe migrating in search of better land and better neighbors camped for the night, at the base of a mountain, only to discover in the morning that one of their little girls was missing.